Calculating your coverage and claims

 - Coverage level

 An AFY is calculated and used as a benchmark to determine if your actual production is below average.

 An existing participant||Using your reported yields for up to the past 10 years.|

 A new participant|

-Each crop is assigned an underwritten five-year AFY that is based on a variety of factors, such as soil type, drainage and township averages.
+By assigning an underwritten 5-year AFY that is based on a variety of factors, such as soil type, drainage and township averages.

-Each year that you participate in the plan, your actual yield replaces an underwritten yield until your AFY is composed entirely of your own actual yields.
+Each year that you participate, your actual yield replaces an underwritten yield until your AFY is composed entirely of your own yields.

 Your beginning 5-year AFY is based on a 6-week harvest.
 If your yield falls below your guaranteed production due to immaturity or previous management decisions, your guaranteed production is adjusted accordingly.